Semantic Tree-Width and Path-Width of Conjunctive Regular Path Queries: Introduction

 returns, when "evaluated" on the "graph database" $G$ defined in \Cref{fig:example-graph-database}, all pairs of nodes $(u, v)$ such that $u$ is a co-author of $v$.
 Each variable not appearing in the left-hand side of the definition of a "conjunctive query" (in this example, $z$) is implicitly existentially quantified.
 Note that, to the cost of losing the information of which variable is existentially quantified, every "CQ" can be seen as a "graph database", where each variable is a node, and each atom is an edge; hence, we sometimes use "graph database" terminology for "CQs".

 The expressive power of "CQs" is somewhat limited, since "CQs" cannot express, for example, transitive closure.
 Since the ability to navigate paths is of importance in many "graph database" scenarios, most modern graph query languages support, as a central querying mechanism, "conjunctive regular path queries", or "CRPQs" for short.
+In particular, "CRPQs" form the core navigational mechanism of the new ISO standard Graph Query Language (GQL) \cite{isoGQL} and the SQL extension for querying graph-structured data SQL/PGQ \cite{isoPGQ} (see also \cite{DBLP:conf/icdt/FrancisGGLMMMPR23,DBLP:conf/pods/FrancisGGLMMMPR23}).

 "CRPQs" are defined analogously to "conjunctive queries", except that their atoms are now of the form $x \atom{L} y$ where $L$ is an arbitrary regular language over the alphabet $\A$.
 For instance the "evaluation" of the "CRPQ"

 on $G$ yields every pair of persons $(u,v)$ such that $u$ is a co-author of a ``scientific descendant'' of $v$.

 \AP Formally, a ""CRPQ"" $\gamma$ is defined as a tuple $\bar z = (z_1,\hdots,z_n)$ of ""output variables"", "aka" \reintro{free variables},\footnote{For technical reasons (see the definition of "equality atoms") we allow for a variable to appear multiple times.} together with a conjunction of ""atoms"" of the form $\bigwedge_{j=1}^m x_j \atom{L_j} y_j$, where each $L_j$ is a regular language and where $m \geq 0$.
 The set of all variables occurring in $\gamma$, namely\footnote{We neither assume disjointness nor inclusion between $\{z_1,\hdots,z_n\}$ and $\{x_1,y_1,\hdots,x_m,y_m\}$} $\{z_1,\hdots,z_n\}\cup\{x_1,y_1,\hdots,x_m,y_m\}$, is denoted by $\intro*\vars(\gamma)$.
 Given a "database" $G$, we say that a tuple of nodes $\bar u = (u_1,\hdots,u_n)$ \AP""satisfies"" $\gamma$ on $G$ if there is a mapping $\fun\colon \vars(\gamma) \to \vertex{G}$ such that $u_i = \fun(z_i)$ for all $1 \leq i \leq n$, and for each $1 \leq j \leq m$, there exists a path from $\fun(x_i)$ to $\fun(y_i)$ in $G$, labelled by a word from $L_i$ (if the path is empty, the label is $\epsilon$).
 The \AP""evaluation"" of $\gamma$ on $G$ is then the set of all tuples that "satisfy" $\gamma$.
 For example, $(\text{author}_2, \text{author}_5)$ "satisfies" $\gamma_2$ on the "graph database" $G$ of \Cref{fig:example-graph-database} via the function that maps $x$ to $\text{author}_2$, $y$ to $\text{author}_5$, $z$ to $\text{paper}_2$, and $z'$ to $\text{author}_3$.